What is Arc Welding?

 Arc welding can use consumable or non-consumable electrodes.
 Consumable electrodes and sticks are used in both Shielded Metal Arc Welding, or “stick” welding, and Gas Metal Arc Welding, either MIG or MAG.
 These consumable electrodes don’t just help form the arc: they usually contain a filler metal that melts into the weld as the stick is consumed.
 Using a consumable electrode is the most popular method for welding steel.
 Arc welding with consumable electrodes creates a lot of spatter, smoke and noise.

 Non-consumable electrodes are used in Tungsten Inert Gas Welding, which is generally known as TIG.
-TIG is one of the more difficult welding processes to learn and is most often used to weld very thin pieces of stainless steel and non-ferrous metals such as magnesium and aluminum.
+TIG welding is one of the more difficult welding processes to learn and is most often used to weld very thin pieces of stainless steel and non-ferrous metals such as magnesium and aluminum.
 Filler metal is added to the weld from a tungsten rod that is separate from the electrode.
 TIG welding is slower than other forms of arc welding but produces very high quality welds.
 It makes no smoke and very little spatter.

 Is Arc Welding Safe?

 Arc welding combines electricity, high temperatures and molten metal, so precautions need to be taken.
 Arc welders should wear a welding helmet with a full face shield, thick leather welding gloves, leather or fire resistant jacket, jeans and shock-resistant leather boots.
 Looking at the arc with unshielded eyes can cause arc eye, a painful condition that results from inflamed corneas and burned retinas.
 Never look at an arc without proper eye protection.
 When TIG welding, use an even stronger level of eye protection than in stick, MIG or MAG since the lack of smoke can make the arc even brighter.
+Welding safety is an important component of classes available at a trade school.

 Contact Tulsa Welding School For More Information

 If you are interested in learning how to weld or improving your welding skills, contact Tulsa Welding School today.
-We have campuses in Jacksonville, Florida and Tulsa Oklahoma and a variety of programs to choose from.
+We have campuses in Jacksonville, Florida, and Tulsa, Oklahoma, and a variety of programs to choose from.
 Just fill out the form on this page and an admissions representative will get in touch with you to answer any questions you may have.